connorjohnlind/connorlind.com/README.md

 [Connorlind.com](http://www.connorlind.com) is a sandbox for my development as a full-stack javascript engineer.
 I will implement new technologies here as I learn them.

-This website is built with ES6 Javascript, jQuery, and SaSS.
+This website is built with ES6 Javascript, jQuery, and Sass.
 It is currently hosted as a static website on Amazon S3.

 ## Points Of Interest